epywiki/epywiki/README.md

 ## Overview

-- Currently, the site only supports **Kenya**, as I focused on a geographical location I understood best.
+- Currently, the site uses open street map and nominatim
 - Built with **vanilla CSS**, **JavaScript**, **PHP**, and **SQLite** for simplicity and portability.
 - Download the repository from GitHub and install it in `xampp/htdocs` (for Windows).